-1. Vendors shall be honest and conduct themselves at all times in a courteous and business-like manner.
-Rude, abusive, offensive or other disruptive conduct will not be permitted.

-2. To maintain a positive atmosphere, vendors should bring concerns about the Market to the staff, vendor representatives, or Market Advisory Committee, not to customers or other vendors.

-3. Vendors who wish to smoke must leave the Market grounds to do so.

-4. No loud hawking, shouting or barking is allowed.
-This is defined as selling one's wares in an aggressive manner, such as calling out to a shopper as they pass by one's stall or standing outside one's stall to attract customers.

-5. Vendors are responsible for the actions of their employees.
+- 1. Vendors shall be honest and always conduct themselves in a courteous and business-like manner.
+Rude, abusive, offensive, or other disruptive conduct will not be permitted. - 2.
+To maintain a positive atmosphere, vendors should bring concerns about the Market to the staff, vendor representatives, or Market Advisory Committee, not to customers or other vendors. - 3.
+Vendors who wish to smoke must leave the Market grounds to do so. - 4.
+No loud hawking, shouting, or barking is allowed.
+This is defined as selling ones wares in an aggressive manner, such as calling out to a shopper as they pass by ones stall or standing outside ones stall to attract customers. - 5.
+Vendors are responsible for the actions of their employees.